 The regulator has produced detailed guidance around the different marketing methods used by the industry, covering:

 - using auto diallers and silent calls

 - SMS and email marketing

 - websites and online privacy

-To help CMCs understand and stick to the rules authorising them for business in the area of mis-sold PPI claims, CMR has produced guidance on:
+To help CMCs understand the rules in the area of mis-sold PPI claims, the regulator has produced guidance on:

 - rules around testimonials and what makes a misleading statement

 - letting clients know about the Financial Ombudsman scheme

 - how to ensure fee structures are fair and transparent